testbenchcc/recorder/README.md

 > **Tip:** The transcription modal now intelligently caches data:
 > - **Opening the modal**: Loads cached transcriptions and VAD segments when available, avoiding unnecessary API calls
-> - **Resend button**: Re-runs transcription while reusing cached VAD segments
+> - **Resend button**: Re-runs transcription while preserving the timeline annotations and reusing cached VAD segments
-> - **Regen VAD button**: Forces recomputation of speech detection regions and clears the cache
+> - **Regen VAD button**: Forces recomputation of speech detection regions, clears the cache, and regenerates timeline annotations
 > - **Format switching**: Changing response formats uses cached data when available

 To update the program run the following inside the repo folder and restart the device: